Due to the economic downturn caused by the global pandemic, many cannabis industry advocates are seeking aid. They were excluded from the CARES Act.

-Seeking Industry Aid
+Seeking Cannabis Industry Aid

-“Like other businesses with continued operations, cannabis businesses have met the moment by preserving access to treatment for patients with chronic conditions, donating protective clothing, and manufacturing equipment for medical use.
+“Like other businesses with continued operations, cannabis businesses have met the moment.
+By preserving access to treatment for patients with chronic conditions, donating protective clothing, and manufacturing equipment for medical use.
 However, unlike other small businesses, cannabis businesses are not eligible for the CARES Act programs,” they said in the letter.

 Senators Jacky Rosen (D-NV) and Ron Wyden (D-OR), along with eight co-signers, recently sent a similar letter to Senate leadership.